Stuffed Grape Leaves

 Stuffed grape leaves are a cold appetizer made with a mixture of cooked rice, ground beef, herbs, and spices, all wrapped in a grape leaf.
 They are sometimes called Dolmas or Dolmades.
 They are most often thought of as part of Greek cuisine and Turkish cuisine, though have been a part of Middle Eastern and Mediterranean cuisine for centuries.

 If you’ve never had dolmas before, I know they certainly aren’t winning any beauty contests as a food.
 But once you’ve tasted one, you’ll know that they are a total flavor explosion and wildly delicious to eat.
+They are easily one of the best foods from the Mediterranean countries.

-Each bite is lemony, filled with aromatic herbs like dill and fresh parsley, with meat, rice, and nuts too.
+Each bite is lemony, filled with aromatic herbs like dill and fresh parsley, with meat, white rice, and nuts too.
 Oh, and saffron…and onion…

 Tips for Best Results